Psalm 43

 Psalm 43 is the 43rd psalm of the Book of Psalms, known in the English King James Version as "Judge me, O God, and plead my cause against an ungodly nation".
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 42.
 In Latin, it is known as "Iudica me Deus".
 It is commonly attributed to the sons of Korah.
 In the Hebrew Bible, it comes within the second of the five books (divisions) of Psalms, also known as the "Elohistic Psalter" because the word YHWH is rarely used and God is generally referred to as "Elohim".

-The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
+The psalm forms a regular part of Catholic liturgy.

 Uses

 Catholic Church

 This psalm was traditionally recited or sung, following the Rule of St. Benedict of 530 AD, in the Office for the Lauds of Tuesday, following Psalm 50.

-Traditionally, a priest would recite the psalm before he ascends the altar to celebrate Mass.
-In the Roman Rite, the traditional Tridentine Mass has the psalm said by the priest and altar servers in call-and-response format, as part of prayers at the foot of the altar to begin the Mass of the Catechumens.
+Traditionally, a priest would recite the psalm before he ascended the altar to celebrate Mass.
+In the Roman Rite, the traditional Tridentine Mass has the psalm said by the priest and altar servers in call-and-response format, as part of prayers at the foot of the altar which initiated the Mass of the Catechumens.
 It is not said at Requiem Masses and Masses in Passiontide, as the fifth Sunday in Lent instead has the psalm for its Introit.
 Recitation of this psalm at the start of Mass was discontinued in 1964, with the Instruction on Implementing Liturgical Norms, Inter Oecumenici.

 In the present Liturgy of the Hours, Psalm 43 is recited or sung at Lauds on the Tuesday of the second week in the four-week psalter.